Topological Feature Vectors for Chatter Detection in Turning Processes: Method

-For our data, we computed the persistence diagrams and the corresponding first five persistence landscapes for each stickout case.
-We then randomly split the resulting landscapes into a training set ($67\%$) and test set ($33\%$), created feature matrices for each of the first five landscapes separately, and used SVM with 'rbf' kernel to obtain and test a classifier.
+For our data, we computed the persistence diagrams and the corresponding first five persistence landscapes for each overhang case.
+We then randomly split the resulting landscapes into a training set ($67\%$) and test set ($33\%$), created feature matrices for each of the first five landscapes separately, and used SVM with 'rbf' kernel, Logistic Regression and Random Forest algorithms to obtain and test a classifier.
 We repeated the split-train-test process $10$ times, and every time new meshes were computed from the training sets and these same meshes were used with the corresponding test sets.
-The mean accuracy and the standard deviation of the classification computed from $10$ iterations individually using each of the first $5$ landscapes can be found in Table~\ref{tab:result_persistence_landscape} in the appendix.
-In the results section we utilize the results with the highest accuracy for each of the stickout cases from Table~\ref{tab:result_persistence_landscape} when comparing the different TDA-based featurization methods.
+The mean accuracy and the standard deviation of the classification computed from $10$ iterations individually using each of the first $5$ landscapes can be found in Tables~\ref{tab:result_persistence_landscape-SVM}--\ref{tab:result_persistence_landscape-RF} in the appendix.
+In the results section we utilize the results with the highest accuracy for each of the overhang cases from Tables~\ref{tab:result_persistence_landscape-SVM}--\ref{tab:result_persistence_landscape-RF} when comparing the different TDA-based featurization methods.

-\subsection{Persistence Images}
+\subsubsection{Persistence Images}

 Persistence images are another functional summary of persistence diagrams \cite{Adams2017,Berry2018}.
 The first step in converting a persistence diagram $X=\{(b_i, d_i)\mid i \in \{1, 2, \ldots, |X| \}\}$ to persistence images is to define the linear transformation